 Name Designation as Independent Officer Supplementary Explanation of the Relationship Reasons for Appointment Osamu Kobayashi 0 The Company proposed that Mr. Osamu Kobayashi be elected because it has decided that he is able to reflect his opinions in the Company's audits.
 The Company believes he can do so based on his wealth of experience and his insights in finance and accounting as a certified public accountant and tax accountant.
 In addition, the Company has determined that there are no conflicts of interest with the Company that would affect decision-making, and that he is able to maintain a neutral and fair perspective.

-Name Designation as Independent Officer Supplementary Explanation of the Relationship Reasons for Appointment Hideki Ogawa Ο Mr. Hideki Ogawa has served within the past 10 years as an Executive Officer at an electric power company that supplies the Company with electric power, but the value of that company's transactions with the Company is negligible relative to the scale of the electric power company or to the Company's consolidated net sales for the term in question.
+Hideki Ogawa 0 Mr. Hideki Ogawa has served within the past 10 years as an Executive Officer at an electric power company that supplies the Company with electric power, but the value of that company's transactions with the Company is negligible relative to the scale of the electric power company or to the Company's consolidated net sales for the term in question.
 The Company proposed that Mr. Hideki Ogawa be elected because it has decided that he is able to reflect his opinions on the overall business activities of the Company in audits of the Company.
 The Company believes he can do so based on his wealth of experience, his deep insights in industrial policy and his experience in corporate management.
-In addition, the Company has determined that there are no conflicts of interest with the Company that would affect decision- making, and that he is able to maintain a neutral and fair perspective.
-Atsushi Kajitani Ο Mr. Atsushi Kajitani is a lawyer affiliated with the legal firm that advises the Company, but he has no record of involvement, now or in the past, in cases related to the Company.
-Moreover, the value of the legal firm's transactions with the Company is negligible relative to the scale of the legal firm or to the Company's consolidated net sales for the term in question.
-The Company proposed that Mr. Atsushi Kajitani be elected because it has decided that he is able to reflect his opinions from a broad perspective on the Company's overall management in audits of the Company.
+In addition, the Company has determined that there are no conflicts of interest with the Company that would affect decision-making, and that he is able to maintain a neutral and fair perspective.
+Atsushi Kajitani Mr. Atsushi Kajitani is a lawyer affiliated with the legal firm that advises the Company, but he has no record of involvement, now or in the past, in cases related to the opinions from a broad perspective on the Company's overall management in audits of the Company.
 The Company believes he is able to do so based on his wealth of experience and his wide insights in corporate legal affairs as a lawyer.
-In addition, the Company has determined that there are no conflicts of interest with the Company that would affect decision-making, and that he is able to maintain a fair and neutral perspective.
+In addition, the Company has determined that there are no conflicts of